 With respect to cash transfers, the literature has focused on the effect of the child’s income on the probability and amount of a transfer.
 Early work found that higher income children received greater transfers (Cox 1987).
 However, more recent work based on better information on the financial resources of both parents and children has found a consistent negative relationship: lower income children significantly receive greater transfers than their siblings, but the elasticity of transfers with respect to income is extremely small (e.g., Altonji et al. 1997; McGarry and Schoeni 1995).
 Other than income, the important determinants of transfers are variables that are correlated with financial resources and liquidity constraints such as marital status, home ownership and age.
 Unsurprisingly, the financial resources of the parents are strongly (positively) related to the probability of making a transfer and to the amount.

-More closely related to our own work, Brown, et al. (2006) use the HRS (HUMS) and find that wealthier and more altruistic parents finance greater shares of their children’s education.
+More closely related to our own work, Brown, et al. (2006) use the HRS and find that wealthier and more altruistic parents finance greater shares of their children’s education.
 Expanding on these results, they turn to the Wisconsin Longitudinal Study (WLS) to examine the correlation between educational transfers and cash transfers within families and find a negative relationship.
-While we find results consistent with the wealth effect, we find a very different relationship between educational transfers and cash transfers.
+While we find results consistent with wealthier parents investing more in their children’s education, we find a very different relationship between educational transfers and cash transfers.

 3. Data